GlobalFishingWatch/ssf-tracker-prototype/gps/README.md

 * Or just sleep for a short period like 500ms and then wake and check
 * Measure to see if this extra complexity reduces overall power consumption

+#### Test 3

+* Try using the built-in LOCUS logger in low power mode and let the controller deepsleep for a longer time, waking up to collect the logged positions once per hour